Tenchi2xh/CRT/doc/thesis/chapters/b_rendering.md

 As can be seen on the diagram, the primary rays can be generated anywhere on the origin disc, and aim at the desired object, projected on the focal along the centre axis from the disc.
 If the object lies on that focal plane, all rays originating from the disc will land on the *same spot* on the object.

-However, as shown in the diagram, if the object is further away from the focal plane, rays originating from different location on the disc will meet on the focal plane but then diverge until they reach their destination, which will not always be the object aimed at (in the example, only the middle ray hits the point $p$, and the other two travel further behind).
+However, as shown in the diagram, if the object is further away from the focal plane, rays originating from different location on the disc will meet on the focal plane but then *diverge* until they reach their destination, which will not always be the object aimed at (in the example, only the middle ray hits the point $\vec{p}$, and the other two travel further behind).

 By *averaging* the colour resulting from these rays, the final colour will either be the object's precise colour if it lies on the focal plane, or a mixture of the object's colour and the background around it.
 This effectively creates a depth of field blur.